acasin3/news-client/README.md

 # Consume REST API

-For simple projects, there is no need to use a framework to consume REST API's.
+For simple projects, there is no need to use a framework to consume REST APIs.
 For this project, the [top-headlines](https://newsapi.org/docs/endpoints/top-headlines) endpoint of the https://newsapi.org API will be used.

 Initially, API calls will be made using CURL.
 The code will then be refactored to add a wrapper around CURL.